Elve-ndev/assembly-error-detector/Docs/discussion.md

 ### Dataset size

 84 short recordings is insufficient to draw statistically robust conclusions.
-The validation set (16 recordings, 5 unseen operators) is too small — performance variance across operators is high and results may not generalize beyond IndustReal.
+The validation set (16 recordings) is too small — performance variance across operators is high and results may not generalize beyond IndustReal.

 ---